mmelki2021/motiondetector/README.md

 C++ Design pattern chain of responsability used to implement solution Status : we found one pattern in one exactly frame Next Step :
-1. Find a way to generate randomly frames with insertion of mouvements inside subsequents frames
+1. Find a way to generate randomly frames with insertion of mouvements inside subsequents frames : :fire:
-2. find and implement an heuristic to detect motion pattern among multiple frames (display alert Popup for mouvement)
+2. find and implement an heuristic to detect motion pattern among multiple frames (display alert Popup for mouvement) :fire: :fire: